drieswijns/ahornsweeper/README.md

 ![Grid in minesweeper](/resources/remaining.png)

-The numbers in the grind represent the number of bombs around that number.
+A number in a cell represent the number of bombs around that cell.
 The goal of the game is to discover all bomb-free cells.

 In the next chapter you will look at a general algorithm to solve this game.